OSDeploy/GitBook/osconfig/sccm/osdeploy-package.md

 ## Distribute Content

-Distribute the content to your Distribution Points
+Distribute the content to your Distribution Points.
+Once this is complete, you can add OSConfig to your Task Sequences